City A.M. wants to be the voice of UK business. Is it working?

 October 16, 2025

-Walk out of Monument, Bank, Moorgate or Liverpool Street tube stations on a Monday morning, and there’s a noticeable absence: no longer will there a person standing at an exit, attempting to thrust a copy of City A.M. into the hands of passing commuters.
+Walk out of Monument, Bank, Moorgate or Liverpool Street tube stations on a Monday morning, and there’s a noticeable absence: no longer will there be a person standing at an exit, pushing copies of City A.M. into the hands of passing commuters.

 It’s another milestone in the paper’s steady march away from its founding principles towards a transformation for something new.
-For the PR set, this presents to new challenges – and an opportunity or two.
+For the PR set, this presents new challenges – and some promising opportunities.

 A newspaper for the City, published in the City